Funding deadline looms as GOP demands and Democratic absences slow effort to lock in vote - KTVZ

 Government funding is set to expire Friday and, though lawmakers have expressed confidence there won’t be a shutdown, it’s still not clear when the Senate will vote to approve a stop-gap spending measure.

-The House of Representatives voted last week on a bipartisan basis to approve the measure, known as a continuing resolution, to extend funding through March 11.
+The House of Representatives voted last week on a bipartisan basis to approve the measure, known as a continuing resolution or CR for short, to extend funding through March 11.
 Lawmakers are also working to lock in a broader full-year spending package, but have said they need more time to finish and, as a result, need a short-term funding extension to avert a shutdown at the end of the week.

 Now, the Senate must pass the short-term extension before it can be sent to President Joe Biden’s desk to be signed into law.